 It’s a good idea to introduce new foods slowly, and one at a time, so that you can be on the lookout for allergies.

-How much baby food should a 6 month old eat?
+How much baby food should a 6-month-old eat?

 Many parents start giving their baby solid food at just one meal, and then slowly progress to three meals and two snacks a day.

-6 month old baby sleeping habits
+6-month-old baby sleeping habits

-Fun and games with your 6 month old baby
+Fun and games with your 6-month-old baby

 It’s how they learn about themselves and the world.
 And the good news is you don’t have to go out and spend a fortune on toys.

-Here are some fun ideas for 6 month old baby toys and games:
+Here are some fun ideas for 6-month-old baby toys and games:

-6 month old baby toys
+6-month-old baby toys